zowe/docs-site/docs/user-guide/authenticating-with-client-certificates.md

 * If you are calling a specific endpoint on one of the onboarded services, API Mediation Layer ignores Basic authentication.
 In this case, the Basic authentication is not part of the authenticated request.
 :::

+### Enabling the Internal API ML Mapper

+This section was moved to [Enabling single sign on for clients via client certificate configuration](https://docs.zowe.org/stable/user-guide/api-mediation/configuration-client-certificates#configure-internal-api-ml-mapper)

 ## How the Gateway resolves authentication

 When sending a request to a service with a client certificate, the Gateway performs the following process to resolve authentication: